Privacy policy

 What we store

 Account.
-A registered account is an email address.
-Sign-in is a one-time code sent to that address, so there is no password to store.
+A registered account has a verified email address.
+You can sign in with Google or a one-time code sent to that address, so there is no password to store.
+When you use Google, we store Google's stable account identifier and the verified email it returns; we do not keep the Google access token or profile data.
 An anonymous trial is a random identifier kept in your browser, with no email attached.

 Agent data.
 What your agents need to work: conversations and instructions, the files on the agent's disk, agent settings, memory notes, and environment variables you set.
 Environment variables marked secret and connected provider keys (BYOK) are encrypted at rest and are never shown back once saved.